gravplats/crowbar/README.md

 <a name="section-clientresponse-advanced"></a>
 ### Advanced

-The `Advanced` property provides access to various ASP.NET MVC context objects which are collected during the request.
+The `Advanced` property provides access to various ASP.NET MVC context objects collected during the request.

 <a name="section-clientresponse-contenttype"></a>
 ### ContentType

-Returns the content type of the request.
+Returns the content type of the response.

 <a name="section-clientresponse-headers"></a>
-### Headers (faked)
+### Headers

-Provides access to the _Location_ header if the response is a redirect.
+Provides access to the HTTP response headers.

 <a name="section-clientresponse-responsebody"></a>
 ### ResponseBody